Q: I’ve noticed a problem with the common areas in the neighborhood; who should I contact?

 A: Of course!
-While common areas and neighborhood amenities are provided primarily for homeowners, your guests are welcome as well.
-Please keep in mind that your guests are required to respect park rules just as a homeowner would, and that you are responsible for their conduct while visiting.
+While common areas and neighborhood amenities are primarily provided for homeowners, your guests are also welcome.
+However, please remember that your guests must respect park rules just as a homeowner would and that you are responsible for their conduct while visiting.

 Q: I’m buying or selling a house and need Estoppel Processing.

-Estoppel processing is handled by the HOA's management agent.
-Please use the link below to access Leland Management's estoppel processing service.
-HOA documents (Declarations, Bylaws, etc) are available on the HOA Docs page to the left or by contacting LeLand Management.
+The HOA’s management agent handles estoppel processing.
+Please use the link below to access Leland Management’s estoppel processing service.
+In addition, HOA documents (Declarations, Bylaws, etc.) are available on the HOA Docs page to the left or by contacting LeLand Management.

 Strom Park HOA Estoppel Processing

 A: Generally, the answer is yes.
-Modifications reviews for Strom Park are handled by the Central Viera Modification Review Committee (and their agent, Fairway Management).
+The Central Viera Modification Review Committee (and their agent, Fairway Management) handles modification reviews for Strom Park.
 To submit a modification request, use the link to the left and follow the directions for CVCA review.
-As of October 2017, the Committee meets to review requests on the first Wednesday of each month.
+As of October 2017, the Committee meets to review submissions on the first Wednesday of each month.

-In some specific cases, homeowners only need to notify the Modification Review Committee instead of wait for an approval.
-Check the Strom Park Homeowner's Handbook, or contact the Modification Review Committee for more information.
+Sometimes, homeowners only need to notify the Modification Review Committee instead of waiting for approval.
+Check the Strom Park Homeowner’s Handbook, or contact the Modification Review Committee for more information.

 Q: Is street parking allowed?

-A: The roads and adjacent sidewalks in Strom Park belong to Brevard County, and are not under HOA control.
-Brevard county allows overnight parking on the roads.
+A: The roads and adjacent sidewalks in Strom Park belong to Brevard County and are not under HOA control.
+Brevard county allows overnight parking on the streets.
 Cars must park on the right side for their direction of travel and be within 12 inches of the curb.
-Brevard County code prohibits parked cars blocking the flow of traffic, sidewalks, ramps, driveways, and fire hydrants.
-Please contact Brevard County Code Enforcement for restrictions on commercial vehicles, boats, trailers, and RVs.
+Brevard County code prohibits parked cars from blocking the flow of traffic, sidewalks, ramps, driveways, and fire hydrants.
+Please get in touch with Brevard County Code Enforcement for restrictions on commercial vehicles, boats, trailers, and RVs.
 BCSO has the authority to ticket violators on neighborhood roads if reported, though we strongly suggest homeowners discuss parking issues directly with their neighbors first.

-We do ask that homeowners be mindful of the narrow streets in the neighborhood and make use of their garages and driveways to park whenever possible.
-This makes the neighborhood easier to move through for everyone.
+We ask that homeowners be mindful of the neighborhood’s narrow streets and use their garages and driveways to park whenever possible.
+This makes the community easier to move through for everyone.

 Q: There’s an alligator in that pond!
 Who should I call?

 A: Welcome to Florida, where dinosaurs roam the earth.
-It's normal to see alligators in and around the neighborhood ponds, as they are connected to the St. Johns River system.
-As a general rule (here and throughout Florida) assume that all bodies of water have alligators and take appropriate precautions.
+It’s normal to see alligators in and around the neighborhood ponds, as they are connected to the St. Johns River system.
+As a general rule (here and throughout Florida), assume that all bodies of water have alligators and take appropriate precautions.
 Generally, alligators under 4 ft are not considered a nuisance by the state and are left alone unless they become unusually aggressive or get in your pool.
-Alligators that become threatening to people, pets, or property can be reported to the Florida Nuisance Alligator Program for removal.
-Please keep in mind when making a report that the program does not relocate alligators, and that reported animals will be captured and euthanized.
+Alligators threatening people, pets, or property can be reported to the Florida Nuisance Alligator Program for removal.
+Please remember when making a report that the program does not relocate alligators and that reported animals will be captured and euthanized.

 Florida Nuisance Alligator Program Site

-Q: My home backs up to common area, and the trees are encroaching on my house or pool enclosure.
+Q: My home backs up to the common area, and the trees encroach on my house or pool enclosure.
 What can be done?

 A: Most of the neighborhood common areas with tree cover are protected under easements granted to the Viera Stewardship District.
-The HOA is required by these easements to leave the areas undisturbed.
-Homeowners are permitted to trim branches and roots back to the point where they cross onto homeowner property.
-Homeowners are NOT permitted to remove trees from the common areas, or clear brush and/or debris from them.
+These easements require the HOA to leave the areas undisturbed.
+Homeowners are permitted to trim branches and roots to the point where they cross onto homeowner property.
+Homeowners cannot remove trees or clear brush and debris from the common areas.

-If a tree on common area appears unstable or severely damaged, please contact management immediately.
+If a tree in the common area appears unstable or severely damaged, please get in touch with management immediately.
 The HOA or the VSD will quickly send an evaluator, and the tree will be removed if it poses a danger to life or property.

 Q: Can homeowners reserve the pavilions for events?

 A: Yes!
-To reserve a pavilion, please use the Online Reservation Request Form or contact HOA management.
+Please use the Online Reservation Request Form or contact HOA management to reserve a pavilion.
 A damage deposit will be required.
-Pavilions can only be reserved for homeowner hosted events (non-homeowner guests are welcome, but are the responsibility of the homeowner).
+Pavilions can only be reserved for homeowner-hosted events (non-homeowner guests are welcome but are the homeowner’s responsibility).
 Bounce houses require additional coordination with HOA management due to insurance restrictions.

 Q: Is fishing allowed in the common areas?

-A: The lakes in our community were stocked by the builder in order to reduce the mosquito population and maintain the health of the aquatic environment.
-Homeowners and their escorted guests are allowed to fish these waters.
-To maintain the health of the lakes, only catch-and-release is permitted.
-Note that Florida Game and Wildlife regulations are applicable here, and a fishing license may be required.
+A: The builder stocked the lakes in our community to reduce the mosquito population and maintain the health of the aquatic environment.
+Homeowners and their escorted guests are allowed to fish in these waters.
+To keep the health of the lakes, only catch-and-release is permitted.
+Florida Game and Wildlife regulations apply here, and a fishing license may be required.
 Please be cautious of alligators that are known to frequent these waters.